forestdb/forestdb.org/models/conventions.md

 });

 // literal listener w/ noisy channel inference
-// Note that the -100s are hacks to make it well-formed after capping recursion:
+// Note that the -100 is a hacks to make it well-formed after capping recursion:
 // a corruption of a corruption may not be reachable from a corruption of a grammatical utt,
 // and it's possible that none of the reachable meanings are true of any of the states var L0 = cache(function(utt, lexicon) {